GennadyMV/codebrowser-back-end/README.md

 ### IDs

 All IDs in the API are specified as strings.
 The ID for an instance is its name.
-The ID for a participant is a URL-safe Base64-encoded string from a username, which matches to the username specified in TMC.
+The ID for a student is a URL-safe Base64-encoded string from a username, which matches to the username specified in TMC.
 The ID for a course and exercise is a URL-safe Base64-encoded string from a course and exercise name, which also match to their corresponding names in TMC.
 The ID for a snapshot is a string concatenated from the timestamp and nanotime for the snapshot.
 The ID for a file is a URL-safe Base64-encoded string concatenated from a file path, snapshot timestamp and nanotime.
-The ID for an event is a string concatenated from the timestamp and nanotime for the event.

 ### Snapshot Level

 There are two levels for snapshots.
 Key-level snapshots — which is the default — provide snapshots that progress one keystroke (or event) at a time.
-This provides a way to “playback” the snapshots, the same way as a participant has implemented the solution.
+This provides a way to “playback” the snapshots, the same way as a student has implemented the solution.
 Code-level snapshots provide snapshots that have a larger scope.
-These snapshots are “full snapshots” that are collected for example when the participant saves the solution.
+These snapshots are “full snapshots” that are collected for example when the user saves the solution.

 ### 1. Instances

-#### 1.1 All
+#### 1.1.
+All

 ```
 Method: GET